kgabriel-hashicorp/demo-root-module/README.md

 ### Generate Docs

-This uses `terraform-docs``, a plugin used to generate terraform documentation from the modules.
+Uses `terraform-docs``, a plugin used to generate terraform documentation from the modules.

-#### Defaults
+**Defaults**
 * `README.md` will be updated with the documentation of the modules used
-* Automatically commits document changes to README.md(See `Auto Commits` for more details)
+* Automatically commits document changes to README.md (See `Auto Commits` for more details)

 ### Format Code

-This uses the formatter within terraform `terraform -fmt` to rewrite Terraform configuration files following a canonical format and style
+Uses the formatter within terraform `terraform -fmt` to rewrite Terraform configuration files following a canonical format and style

-#### Defaults
+**Defaults**
 * Processes files in subdirectories (`-recursive`)
-* Automatically commits format in place
+* Automatically commits format in place (See `Auto Commits` for more details)

-### tflint
+### Lint Code

+Uses tflint, a linter specifically designed to analyze Terraform code and identify issues, errors and any best practice violation.

+**Defaults*
+*
 ### CODEOwners Validator
 ### checkov